Statistics | Data Science | Survey Methodology

 If you want to know more about me, check out my CV!

 My current research projects involve using digital trace data (online and mobile web activity) and social media data (Reddit) for social research, machine learning in survey research (e.g., for response propensity models) and the various ways how participating in a survey can influence respondents‘ future behavior.

-My work on behavioral changes due to repeated survey participation was recently published in the Journal of the Royal Statistical Society, Series A: Statistics in Society (JRSS-A).
+My dissertation work on behavioral changes due to repeated survey participation was published (open access) in the Journal of the Royal Statistical Society, Series A: Statistics in Society (JRSS-A) (pdf).
 A second paper on changes in reporting over the waves of a panel survey (panel conditioning) has appeared in Journal of Survey Statistics and Methodology (JSSAM).
-Also, my paper on the connection between response propensities and misreporting in surveys was recently accepted in JSSAM.
+The final empirical chapter from my dissertation (connection between response propensities and misreporting in surveys) recently appeared in JSSAM (link).

 Get in touch!